Use the side menu tabs or Site Map to see many more pages!

 \_ISO\MyE2B.cfg is the user configuration file for E2B.

-\_ISO\Sample_MyE2B.cfg contains hundreds of documented configuration examples.
-To change the Main Menu heading, footer help text, menu position, size, colours, language, password and many other options - copy and rename the \_ISO\Sample_MyE2B.cfg file to \_ISO\MyE2B.cfg - then read and edit the file (many settings can be changed!) - or use the E2B_Editor.exe menu editing utility (see below) to design your own custom MyE2B.cfg file and menu.
+\_ISO\Sample_MyE2B.cfg contains a complete list of all possible configuration settings to allow you to change the Main Menu heading, footer help text, menu position, size, colours, language, password and many other options - copy and rename the \_ISO\Sample_MyE2B.cfg file to \_ISO\MyE2B.cfg - then read and edit the file (many settings can be changed!) - or use the E2B_Editor.exe menu editing utility (see below) to design your own custom MyE2B.cfg file and menu.

 To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file (save using MS Paint) - see below for details.